image-zend-blog-php-engine-security

 PHP Development

-• How PHP security issues are classified and handled.
+• How PHP security flaws, vulnerabilities, and issues are classified and handled

-• How to secure web applications against risks — and minimize the chance you are affected by existing or future security issues.
+• How to secure web applications against risks — and minimize the chance you are affected by existing or future PHP security vulnerabilities and issues

 Back to top